top of page

 How to apply: Please download and fill out this form, and email to secretary@intodogs.net

-Prices after promotion listed above:
+Prices listed below:

-Application is £5, and an additional £30 on acceptance.
+Application is £35 on acceptance.

 Renewal is £30 per annum.